curvcpu/python-verilog-vendor/readme.md

 # `python-verilog-vendor`

-Collection of simple python functions and classes related to build/test/codegen for Verilog/SystemVerilog projects that are vendored into other python packages.
+Collection of simple python functions and classes related to build/test/codegen for Verilog and SystemVerilog projects that are vendored into other python packages.

 ## Usage